gobytecoin/documentation/GBX/Common-Patterns.md

 4. Broadcast the signed transaction and transaction data onto the network using `/wallet/sendrawtransaction`.

 #### - Use an RPC call
-- `/wallet/sendtoaddress` with a `Password String` to transfer GBX to a destination address.
+- `/wallet/sendtoaddress` with a `Public Key` to transfer GBX to a destination address.

 - `/wallet/sendtoaddress` with a `use_is` to transfer GBX to a destination address using InstantSend.